-The Division of Oil and Gas will host three operator outreach meetings to discuss the new requirements pertaining to Senate Bill 186.
-The bill contains requirements for hydraulic fracturing fluid disclosure, public notice and reclamation for all drilling sites as well as updated deep well information.
-Please plan to attend one of the following meetings.
-If you have any questions, please call the division at 502-573-0147.
+** NEW ** In June, the Division of Oil and Gas hosted three operator outreach meetings to discuss the new requirements pertaining to Senate Bill 186, which contains requirements for hydraulic fracturing fluid disclosure, public notice and reclamation for all drilling sites as well as updated deep well information.
+The following document was presented at each of the meetings:

 Please Note: The statutes and regulations of the Division of Oil and Gas require a permit to be obtained prior to any drilling activity.
 Please refer to the Oil and Gas Operator's Manual located under the "Resources" tab for all of the division's requirements regarding the drilling, producing and plugging of oil and gas wells in the Commonwealth.